 Devil Ark’s enclosures are large (between 1-3 hectares each) and naturalistic wild areas with native vegetation and surrounds.
 Each enclosure contains a small group of devils that behave as they would in the wild.
 With limited human exposure, the devils retain their wild behavioural traits, maintaining their independence and relying on their own natural instincts to prepare them for eventual release back in the wild in Tasmania.

 The latest information from the Save the Tasmanian Devil Program annual monitoring program shows the distribution of Devil facial tumour disease (DFTD) having traversed the entire island.
 There is no evidence to date of the decline in devils stopping or the prevalence of the disease decreasing.
 With continuing disease impact on the species, and additional threats of car strike, and dog attack having significant impact on persisting Devil populations it appears Devil Ark is more needed than ever.

 Meanwhile, Devil Ark continues to strive for a larger population with increasing focus on suitability for release back to the wild when the time is right.
 Following another successful year, Devil Ark has produced a beautiful 69 joeys during the 2019-2020 breeding season.
 Those joeys will form the next generation of the species, and another step away from extinction.

-Joeys will naturally wean from mothers in November, at which time, they will be caught by Devil Ark keepers and placed with other devils equal to their own size and age to learn important social skills.
-Its an extremely busy time of year at the Ark with all 150 Tasmanian devils being caught for health checks, preventative health care treatments, and creation of new breeding configurations prior to the next breeding season.
+Joeys will naturally wean from their mothers in November, at which time, they will be caught by Devil Ark keepers and placed with other devils equal to their own size and age to learn important social skills.
+It is an extremely busy time of year at the Ark with all 150 Tasmanian devils being caught for health checks, preventative health care treatments, and creation of new breeding configurations prior to the next breeding season.